kallisto-finance/kallisto-docs/docs/src/guide/chaser-vault.md

 ```

 ## emergency functions
-The emergency functions provides security for the vault.
+The emergency functions provide security for the vault and can only be executed by the admin.

 set_main_pool: used by the admin to set the main pool